Skip to main content

 Through the Listening Glass

 Escape with the ethereal, other-worldly sound of the Glass Armonica, an invention of Ben Franklin!
-The instrument is paired with flute and strings in Mozart’s famous Adagio and Rondo alongside exotic gems by Reichardt, Naumann, and early American composers Antes and Moller.
+The instrument is paired with flute and strings in Mozart’s famous Adagio and Rondo alongside exotic gems by J.F.
+Reichardt, J.G.
+Naumann, and early American composers John Antes, Pierre Landrin Duport, and Samuel Holyoke.
 American ingenuity at its finest!

 With Glass Armonica virtuoso Dennis James